 CT abdomen with IV contrast (triple phase) can be useful in assessing any active bleeding, especially if endoscopy is unremarkable or the patient is too unwell to undergo invasive investigation.

-In any critically unwell patient, an A-E approach should be used to stabilise the patient before considering definitive management steps.
+In any critically unwell patient, an A to E approach should be used to stabilise the patient before considering definitive management steps.

 Once the patient is stable (or initial resuscitation attempts have proved ineffective and more invasive management for resuscitation is required), an endoscopy should be arranged.